kelsin/minify/README.markdown

             |- jquery.js       - YUI Compressed jquery.js
             |- rails.js        - YUI Compressed rails.js

+### .gitignore

+If you want to keep the intermediate files out of git just add this to `.gitignore`:

+    public/stylesheets/minify/lessc
+    public/stylesheets/minify/yui
+    public/javascripts/minify/yui

+You can use the rake task `minify:gitignore` to append these lines to your `.gitignore`.

 ### Rails Helpers

 To include these files in your rails layouts you can use the following two